novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 ---

-This morning, Lee Hyun-woo received a call from Kim Ah-young on his way to work.
+This morning, Lee Hyun-woo received a call from Kim Ah-young while heading to work.

-Since he was planning to drop by Kim Sung-moo’s house after work, he gladly pressed the call button, and she said she was coming to Jungle.
+It was timely because he had to visit Kim Sung-moo's house after work, so he happily pressed the call button and found out that she was coming to Jungle.

-‘Is she worried about me?’
+'Is she worried about me?'

 Lee Hyun-woo, who has lived for half a century and returned to the past.

-He had met all kinds of people and experienced tremendous events, and he managed to navigate through those situations successfully, so even the head of Guseong Group couldn't take the lead in conversations and set the tone.
+He had met all kinds of people and experienced incredible events, and even in those situations, he had navigated well and risen to the top, so no matter how much the head of Guseong Group he was, he could take the lead in the conversation and set the tone.

 But would Kim Ah-young understand these circumstances?

-A little later, she approached Lee Hyun-woo with a flushed face as she saw him in front of the company.
+A moment later, she approached him with a flushed face after seeing him in front of the company.

 Lee Hyun-woo still had a relaxed expression.

-"Did you wait outside in the cold?
-Let's go up."
+“Did you wait outside in the cold?
+Let’s go up.”

-"Huh?
-Oh, okay."
+“Oh?
+Oh.”

-Even in the CEO's office, he personally brewed coffee and handed a mug to Kim Ah-young with a soft voice.
+The same continued in the CEO's office.
+After brewing coffee himself and pouring it into a mug, he handed it to Kim Ah-young with a gentle voice.

-"Here is your warm morning coffee."
+“Here’s your warm morning coffee.”

-"Thanks."
+“Thank you.”

 Kim Ah-young took the cup he handed her and warmed her hands.

-But without taking a sip, she urgently asked Lee Hyun-woo,
+But without taking a sip, she urgently asked Lee Hyun-woo.

-"You said you're coming to our house today, right?"
+“You’re coming to our house today, right?”

-"Yes, that's right.
-I heard the chairman wants to meet me."
+“Yes, that’s right.
+I heard the chairman wants to see me.”

-"Yeah, I was surprised when my father mentioned it this morning.
-I'm curious why he suddenly wants to see you; I'm a bit worried."
+“Yes.
+I was surprised to hear that from my father this morning.
+I’m curious why he suddenly wants to see you, but I’m a bit worried.”

-"Don't worry too much.
-There's only one reason."
+“Don’t worry too much.
+There’s only one reason.”

-Kim Ah-young's eyes widened like a rabbit's.
+Kim Ah-young's eyes widened like a rabbit’s.

-"Huh?
-What is it?"
+“Huh?
+What is it?”

-"The identity of Nostradamus.
-It seems he wants to know about it."
+“He wants to know Nostradamus’s identity.
+That’s what he’s curious about.”

-"Really?
-How do you know that?"
+“Really?
+How do you know that?”

-"It's a hunch.
-But the reason I have this feeling is because the last time your oppa wanted to see me, it was for the same reason.
-And you were the same before."
+“It’s my intuition.
+The reason I got this feeling is that last time your oppa wanted to see me, it was for the same reason, right?
+Even before that, you were curious about it.”

-Kim Ah-young briefly reminisced about the past.

-Upon reflection, it was true.
+Kim Ah-young retraced her memory and realized it was true.

-"That's right."
+“You’re right.”

-"This time, I'll ask.
-Why is your family so curious about Nostradamus?"
+“This time, I’ll ask.
+Why is your family so curious about Nostradamus?”

-"Well...."
+“Well….”

-Kim Ah-young couldn't easily answer.
+Kim Ah-young couldn’t give a hasty answer.

-Then Lee Hyun-woo shared his opinion.
+Seeing this, Lee Hyun-woo shared his opinion.

-"I think it's because they have a strong desire to grasp and control information.
-In the business world, there's a saying.
-The information of Guseong is at the level of the National Intelligence Service."
+“I think it’s because there’s a strong desire to hold and control information.
+There’s a saying in the business world: Guseong’s information is on par with the National Intelligence Service.”

-"Is there really such a saying?"
+“Is there really such a saying?”

-"Of course.
-This saying is known among the public and even to journalists."
+“Of course.
+It’s well-known among the public and even journalists.”

 Although slightly exaggerated, it was close to the truth.

-Kim Sung-moo, as well as the previous founder, highly valued information.
+Kim Sung-moo, as well as the previous founder, valued information highly.

-In the past, organizations that held such information belonged to the state.
+In the past, organizations holding such information belonged to the state.

-But gradually, conglomerate groups started to seize information, and eventually, they even merged with media companies skilled in handling information.
+But gradually, conglomerate groups started to grasp information, and eventually, they even merged with media companies skilled in information.

-For a simple example, just mentioning the relationship between Guseong Group and Sejong Ilbo would make people nod in agreement.
+For example, just mentioning the relationship between Guseong Group and Sejong Ilbo would make people nod in understanding.

-"That's why they are curious about the existence of Nostradamus.
-Moreover, it's not just an ordinary blogger; the information provided is beyond imagination.
-It's not only accurate about domestic information but also about international information."
+“That’s why they’re curious about Nostradamus’s existence.
+Moreover, it would be one thing if it were just a mere blogger, but the information he provides is beyond imagination.
+It’s incredibly accurate, not only about domestic affairs but also international ones.”

-"Now I see..."
+“I see…”

-Kim Ah-young nodded as if she finally understood and looked intently at Lee Hyun-woo.
+Nodding as if she finally understood, Kim Ah-young gazed intently into Lee Hyun-woo’s eyes.

-"Then what will you say if my father asks about the identity of Nostradamus?"
+“Then what will you say if my father asks about Nostradamus’s identity?”

-"Well, I haven't decided yet."
+“Well, I haven’t decided yet.”

-"So, it means you know who Nostradamus is."
+“So that means you know who Nostradamus is.”

-"Of course, I do."
+“Of course, I know.”

-After a brief pause, Lee Hyun-woo smiled and spoke again.
+Taking a beat, Lee Hyun-woo smiled and opened his mouth again.

-"It's me."

-"What?"

-"I'm Nostradamus."

-"...!"
+“It’s me.”

+“What?”

+“I’m Nostradamus.”

+“……!”

-Kim Ah-young's eyes danced in disbelief.
+For a moment, Kim Ah-young’s eyes danced.

+She was so shocked.

-She was so shocked that she asked Lee Hyun-woo again.
+She was so surprised that she asked Lee Hyun-woo again.

-"You're Nostradamus?"
+“You’re Nostradamus?”

-"Yes, it's me.
-And now, besides me, the only person who knows this is..."
+“Yes, it’s me.
+And besides me, now….”

-"..."

-"Only you."

-The shock began to blend with a sweet emotion.

-She wanted to smile because she felt good, but she held back and said,
+“…….”

+“You’re the only one who knows.”

+From astonishment, a sweet emotion began to seep in.

+Feeling pleased but holding back a smile, she said,

-"So, you might tell my father that you are Nostradamus."
+“So you might tell my father that you’re Nostradamus.”

-"Maybe, maybe not.
-But if I do tell him, it would be very troublesome."
+“I might, or I might not.
+But if I do tell him, it’ll be really bothersome.”

-"You're right.
+“Right.
 And he might not like it very much.
-So, Hyun-woo...."
+So, Hyun-woo….”

-At this point, she seemed to have made up her mind, took a deep breath, and continued.
+At this point, she seemed to have made up her mind and took a deep breath before continuing.

-"I just thought of this, but tell my father that I am Nostradamus."
+“I just thought of this, but tell my father that I’m Nostradamus.”

-"Huh?"

-This time, Lee Hyun-woo's eyes widened.
+“Huh?”

+Now it was Lee Hyun-woo’s turn for his eyes to widen.

-Kim Ah-young explained why he should reveal her as Nostradamus.
+Kim Ah-young explained her reason for saying she was Nostradamus.

-"If you tell him that, it might save you from trouble."
+“If you say that, you won’t be bothered.”

-"That could be true, but what about you?
+“That might be true, but what about you?
 Some of the things Nostradamus mentioned are related to Guseong.
-There's also the case with the Boham Group...."
+There’s also the Bohang Group incident….”

-"I know.
-I might get scolded a bit.
-I can handle that."
+“I know.
+I might get a little scolded.
+I can handle that.”

-"They will also ask for your motives.
-Why did you do it?"
+“But he’ll also ask for the motive, why you did it?”

-"Well...."
+“That…”

-Since it was a spontaneous decision, she couldn't answer Lee Hyun-woo’s question.
+Since it was a spontaneous decision, she couldn’t answer Lee Hyun-woo’s question.

-Maybe that’s why Lee Hyun-woo quickly helped her.
+Perhaps because of this, Lee Hyun-woo quickly helped her.

-"Tell them you wanted to understand the economic trends both domestically and internationally."
+“Say you wanted to understand the economic trends both domestically and internationally.”

-"Huh?"
+“Huh?”

-"Predicting the strong dollar and Japan's financial policies was a remarkable feat.
-The chairman will be amazed at your intuition."
+“It’s quite a feat to have predicted the strong dollar and Japan’s financial policies.
+The chairman might be impressed by your intuition.”

-"That's true.
-But knowing my father, I don't think he will ask for a reason."
+“That makes sense.
+But knowing my father, he probably won’t ask for a reason.”

-"Really?"

-"He will either say don't do it or do it.
-It will be one of the two, without any explanation."
+“Really?”

+“He’ll just say either do it or don’t.
+Without further explanation.”

 Lee Hyun-woo nodded.

-Come to think of it, he had seen similar words in Kim Sung-moo’s autobiography.
+Thinking about it, he recalled a passage from Kim Sung-moo’s autobiography.

-— My father always accompanied me to the front lines of management and ordered me to do many things directly.
-But he never explained them in detail.
+― My father always took me along in business matters and ordered me to handle many things directly.
+However, he never explained them in detail.

 Perhaps Kim Sung-moo was educating his children in the same way his father, the founder, had taught him?

-‘I’m not sure if it’s similar, but one thing is certain.’
+‘Whether it’s similar or not, one thing is certain.’

-Nostradamus needs to be sealed from now on.
+Nostradamus would have to be sealed from now on.

-Anyway, after talking with Kim Ah-young, Lee Hyun-woo visited Kim Sung-moo's house in the evening and revealed the identity of Nostradamus.
+Anyway, after talking with Kim Ah-young, Lee Hyun-woo visited Kim Sung-moo’s house in the evening and revealed the identity of Nostradamus.

 * * *

-Kim Sung-moo, who rarely showed surprise, widened his eyes and seemed to be at a loss for words for a moment.
+Kim Sung-moo, who rarely showed surprise, widened his eyes and seemed at a loss for words for a moment.

-But this was brief; as expected, the giant showed a different reaction.
+But soon, as expected of the giant, he showed a different side.

-Kim Sung-moo naturally changed the topic and discussed domestic and international situations with Lee Hyun-woo.
+Kim Sung-moo naturally shifted the topic and discussed the domestic and international situation with Lee Hyun-woo.

-After the solo meeting in the office ended, Kim Sung-moo said he hoped to see him again, to which Lee Hyun-woo responded with a smile.
+Eventually, the private meeting in the office ended, and as Kim Sung-moo expressed hope to meet again later, Lee Hyun-woo smiled and said,

 “Lunar New Year is coming soon.
-It might be late, but I wish you a Happy New Year in advance.”
+Although it might be too early or too late, Happy New Year.”

-“Come to pay your respects next time.”
+“Come by next time for the New Year’s bow.”

 “Yes, I will.”

-Lee Hyun-woo laughed at the ambiguous term "next time."
+Lee Hyun-woo smiled at the ambiguous term “next time.”

-He didn't know if it meant the upcoming Lunar New Year or next year.
+He couldn’t tell if it referred to the upcoming Lunar New Year or the following year.

-‘This family celebrates the Solar New Year.’
+‘So this family celebrates the solar New Year.’

-In any case, seeing each other frequently is essential to changing the mindset of the head of a conglomerate.
+In any case, frequent visits would be necessary to change the mindset of the head of the conglomerate.

-Thinking that he should approach this with an "if it doesn't work out, never mind" attitude, he left the room.
+Thinking that he should approach it with an “if it doesn’t work out, never mind” attitude, he stepped out of the office.

 * * *

-When Lee Hyun-woo came out of the office, the people of the house gathered around again.
+When Lee Hyun-woo came out of the office, the family members of the house gathered again.

 Among them, Kim Tae-hyun asked,